Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Computational results in characteristic 3

-For $K=\F_p$ and $K'=\F_{p^2}$ with $p=3$, we executed Algorithm \ref{alg:I} for (I) and its variant for (II) over MAGMA V2.25-8 in each case given in Section \ref{sec:4}, in order to prove Theorem \ref{thm:main}.
-We choose $N=32$ as the input, since $32$ is the maximal number among the known numbers of $\F_9$-rational points of genus-five curves over $\F_{9}$.
-Our implementations over MAGMA were run on a PC with ubuntu 18.04.5 LTS OS at 3.50GHz quadcore CPU (Intel(R) Xeon(R) E-2224G) and 64GB RAM.
-It took about 58 hours in total to execute the algorithms for obtaining Theorem \ref{thm:main}.
-For curves $C$ with $\# C (\mathbb{F}_{p^2}) \ge 32$ listed up, we also computed their Weil polynomials over MAGMA.
-We have also obtained explicit equations of non-special curves of genus five over $\mathbb{F}_3$ with $32$ $\mathbb{F}_{9}$-rational points.
-Here, we show some examples:
+For $K=\Fvtex _{p}$ and $K'=\Fvtex _{p^{2}}$ with $p=3$, we executed {Algorithm~\ref{alg:I}} over MAGMA V2.25-8 in each case given in Section~\ref{sec:4}, in order to prove {Theorem~\ref{thm:main}}.
+In our computations, we choose $N=32$ as the input, since $32$ is the maximal number among the known numbers of $\Fvtex _{9}$-rational points of genus-five curves over $\Fvtex _{9}$.
+Our implementations over MAGMA were conducted on a PC equipped with an Ubuntu 18.04.5 LTS OS, utilizing a 3.50GHz quad-core CPU (Intel(R) Xeon(R) E-2224G) and 64GB of RAM.
+It took about 58 hours in total to execute the algorithm for obtaining {Theorem~\ref{thm:main}}.
+For curves $C$ with $\# C (\mathbb{F}_{{{3}}^{2}}) \ge 32$ listed up, we also computed their Weil polynomials over MAGMA.
+We have also obtained explicit equations for non-special curves of genus 5 over $\mathbb{F}_{3}$ having $32$ $\mathbb{F}_{9}$-rational points.
+Here, we show some examples: \begin{enumerate}[(5)] \item[(1)] Case $(1,1,1,1,1)$ with $P_{5}=(1:2:1)$.
+The normalization $C$ of the sextic $C':F=0$ with